Part One: Making a Small Pouch in the Stomach

 Recovery and Potential Complications

 After gastric bypass surgery, people typically stay in the hospital for 2 to 3 days and return to normal activity within 2 to 3 weeks.
-About 10% of people have complications, which are usually minor and include:
+About 10% of people have complications that may include:

 - Wound infections